Care instructions

 Recommended every 5-10 years:

-• Professional surface refresh
+• Professional surface refreshment

-• If necessary, resand heavily stressed areas.
+• If necessary, re-sanding of heavily used areas

 • Intensive oil or wax treatment

-Professional restoration
+Professional Restoration

-Contact for restoration
+Contact for Restoration